GIScience/openpoiservice/README.md

 [![Build Status](https://travis-ci.org/GIScience/openpoiservice.svg?branch=master)](https://travis-ci.org/GIScience/openpoiservice)

-Openpoiservice (ops) is a flask application which hosts a highly customizable points of interest database derived from OpenStreetMap.org data.
+Openpoiservice (ops) is a flask application which hosts a highly customizable points of interest database derived from OpenStreetMap.org data and it's notion of tags.

 > OpenStreetMap [tags](https://wiki.openstreetmap.org/wiki/Tags) consisting of a key and value describe specific features of
 > map elements (nodes, ways, or relations) or changesets.
 Both items are free format text fields, but often represent numeric